Instructors, Training Requirements, and Continuing Education

 Scoring

-The Clinical Practicum examination will be scored based upon an average of the total score for the 7 sections:
+The Clinical Practicum examination will be scored based upon an average of the total score for the four (4) procedures:

-• The 4 standalone procedures in the red station, and
+The 4 standalone procedures within the station, and

 Provided, however, that any applicant who has received a grade of less than 60% on any part of the Clinical Practicum examination will not be considered eligible for licensure even though the overall Clinical Practicum grade may average 75%.